 Dr. John Waldhausen

-The Pediatric Surgery team takes a team-based approach for every child.
-We consult on each case and partner with all needed Seattle Children’s specialists.
-This is often called multi-disciplinary care.
+- We consult on each case and partner with all needed Seattle Children’s specialists.
+This team-based approach is often called multidisciplinary care.

 If your child really needs surgery, are you sure the surgeon is experienced enough to be able to handle any contingency?
 Even straightforward operations can turn out to have variances that only an experienced team of pediatric surgeons can handle.
 That's why you should come to Seattle Children’s.

 We've found that some conditions that are commonly treated with surgery are actually better treated using other therapies that don’t include surgery.
 Even though we're a surgical team, we often use nonoperative methods to treat children.
 In fact, many of the children we see do not require surgery – more than 40% of our patients go home without needing to have an operation.

 But if we determine that an operation is the best method to fix your child's condition, we can offer expertise in a broad range of operative approaches, including minimally invasive procedures, laparoscopic surgery, robot-assisted laparoscopic surgery, or thoracoscopy.

 We know that managing your child's pain after surgery is critical to the healing process.
 That's why Seattle Children’s has a dedicated pain medicine team that specializes in using evidence-based methods to manage pain.
 We use a variety of methods, from pain medicines formulated especially for children, to regional anesthesia, to alternatives such as acupuncture.
 We have the largest team of anesthesiologists who train and practice exclusively on children.
 Each year, our team cares for more than 22,000 children, providing both routine and advanced general and regional anesthesia.

 More surgeries, more expertise, better outcomes

 More cases mean greater surgical expertise and a sharper ability to determine if surgery is even necessary – and that adds up to better outcomes.